MicrosoftDocs/customer-insights/ci-docs/consent-management/get-started.md

 You have to be an [administrator in audience insights](../audience-insights/permissions.md) to work with the consent management capability.

 Select **Go to Consent Center** from the **Home** page of audience insights.
 It might take a moment to get the Consent Center ready if it's the first time you visit.
 Review the terms of service before you continue.
+You'll start on the home page of the Consent Center.
+This page gives an overview of the key features and links to related documentation.

 :::image type="content" source="media/consent-center-cta.png" alt-text="Lunch the Consent Center from th audience insights home page.":::